Accelerynt-Security/AS-Microsoft-DCR-Log-Ingestion/README.md

 ![DCRLogIngestion_Data_Collection_Endpoint_1](Images/DCRLogIngestion_Data_Collection_Endpoint_1.png)

-Enter "**SignIn-Logs**" as the Endpoint Name and select the Subscription, Resource Group, and Region.
+Enter "**SignInLogsDCE**" as the Endpoint Name and select the Subscription and Resource Group.
 These should match the Subscription and Resource Group of the playbook you will deploy later.
+Ensure the Region location matches that of your workspace.
 Click "**Review + create**".

 ![DCRLogIngestion_Data_Collection_Endpoint_2](Images/DCRLogIngestion_Data_Collection_Endpoint_2.png)